docb/dbRackModules/README.md

 ![](images/additive.png?raw=true)

 Some alias-free oscillators which generate the wave form via adding 256-512 partials.
-The computation is done in the background and not in the main audio thread.
+The computation can be done in the background (set via menu) and not in the main audio thread, but this is only recommended if the patch already uses a proper amount of CPU e.g. >35%.
-Therefore, there is a menu which controls the buffer size used to communicate between the generator and audio output.
-If the oscillator makes noisy sounds the buffer size should be increased.
+(Otherwise it may crackle when a too low buffer size is set in the menu) When computing in background for all buffer sizes < 256 a full CPU is acquired per 4 voices.
-The communication via the buffer on higher sizes may introduce a small delay of the audio output which can be compensated via a delay of e.g. 10ms on the trigger gates for vca/env module connected behind
+The introduced latency during background computing can be mitigated via delaying the other modules:
 ![](images/OscSwithDelay.png?raw=true)

 ### OscA1